naffe15/naffe15.github.io/_pages/about.md

 ---

-I am full Professor of Economics at the Department of Economic Science at Università di Bologna.
+I am full Professor of Economics at the Department of Economics at Università di Bologna.
 I am interested in Empirical Macroeconomics, Applied Times Series and Monetary Economics.

 Prior to that, I was a senior economist on the macroeconomics team in the economic research department at the Federal Reserve Bank of Chicago where I am currently on leave.
 In that position, I provided research and analysis on macroeconomics and applied econometrics.